Chocolate Hedgehogs

 A treat from my childhood

-I’m a middle-of-the-summer birthday kid – consequently, my birthdays have always been during summer vacays – school, university, theatre – and all my friends were usually oot and aboot (whenever I write that phrase, there is a little Rose Tyler in my head mocking the Scottish accent in Tooth and Claw, NewWhoS2E2), travelling the world whereas I was stuck in real-life farmville.
+I’m a middle-of-the-summer child.
+My birthdays have always been within the big summer break – school, university, theatre – and all my friends were usually oot and aboot (whenever I write that phrase, there is a little Rose Tyler in my head mocking the Scottish accent in Tooth and Claw, NewWhoS2E2), travelling the world while I was stuck in real-life farmville.
 My brother’s birthday on the other hand is in November.
-Same day as Boris Becker, who once was less of a media person and more of a very passionate and successful tennis player and since my whole family played tennis, too (although less successful) that was a neat thing to have in common.
-I share my birthday with Ginger Spice but I wasn’t (allowed to be) such a big fan of the Spice Girls so definitely felt a sting of jealousy that he got a childhood hero both my parents approved of – and it was a rare thing they had the same opinion on something!
-And yeah, his classmates sang a tone-deaf happy birthday on his special day and if he had ever pursued a career in managing an orchestra, I bet he’d gotten a professionally played symphonic rendition of the worldwide classic, too.
+Same day as Boris Becker, who once was less of a media person and more of a very passionate and successful tennis player and since my whole family played tennis that was such a neat thing to have in common.
+I share my birthday with Ginger Spice but I wasn’t allowed to listen to the Spice Girls and she wasn’t worth bragging about.
+Wheras Per got a childhood hero both my parents approved of – and I didn’t.
+His classmates sang a tone-deaf happy birthday on his special day and if he had ever pursued a career in managing an orchestra, I bet he’d gotten a professionally played symphonic rendition of the worldwide classic, too.
+And I didn’t.
+“Spielzeitpause.”

-However, another thing my brother had and I didn’t – we’re slowly approaching the recipe y’all waiting for – were chocolate hedgehogs, one of my Mum’s specialties.
-“They melt in the summer, it’s too hot, you can’t have them” she would say, and add: “But Per will share them when it’s his birthday” and of course, his birthday came and the chocolate hedgehogs looked so yummy and squeaked EATMEEATME and my brother, being a proper big brother ergo being mean to his little sister would be like “You gotta be nice to me all day, they are MINE and if you don’t do what I tell you you won’t get any.”
-Dear readers, just so you know, I’m making a very grumpy face writing this.
-It still hurts.
+One special treat my brother got – and I didn’t – were chocolate hedgehogs, one of my Mum’s specialties.
+“They melt in the summer, it’s too hot, you can’t have them” she would say, and add: “But Per will share them when it’s his birthday” and of course, his birthday came and the chocolate hedgehogs looked so yummy and squeaked EATMEEATME and my brother, being a proper big brother ergo being a dickhead and mean to his little sister would say “You gotta be nice to me all day, they are MINE and if you don’t do what I tell you you won’t get any.”
+Imagine grumpy cat even grumpier.
+That’s me just remembering this, frowning at my laptop.

 The Recipe